mbaumer/us_hep_funding/docs/_states/NJ.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  519  NSF MPS grants, totalling  $146,443,483.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+519 NSF MPS grants, totalling $146,443,483.00

                                                Amount ($)
 Institution
 TRUSTEES OF PRINCETON UNIVERSITY, THE            84689356